Romans Chapter Fourteen

 Romans 14:2

 Here we see what Paul means by "him whose faith is weak" and it is not who we usually think.
 Paul tells us that the one that does not enjoy the freedom of eating everything is the one whose faith is weak.
 Why would he say that their faith is weak?
-The simple answer is they follow restrictions and religious sounding laws instead of being mature enough in their faith to realize that they are free to eat if they wish because of the fact that Jesus died to give us freedom from the Law.
+The simple answer is they follow restrictions and religious sounding laws instead of being mature enough in their faith to realize that they are free to eat if they wish because of the fact that Yeshua died to give us freedom from the Law.

 Romans 14:3